aweymo/cs_howto/index.md

   block: feature-1
   media_alignment: Left
   slug: intro
-  content: 'This project is both a historical research project and a pedagogical tool
+  content: This project is both a historical research project and a pedagogical tool
     that can be used by researchers to form new connections within the material and create original work.
 The exhibit was designed to provide researchers with multiple
     <strong>"ways in"</strong> to this material, depending on their learning preferences.<br><br>Researchers